AshampooSystems/boden/docs/docs/reference/foundation/application.md

 * **virtual void openURL(const String &url)**

-	Calls the operating system to open the supplied URL.
+	Opens the given URL in a suitable external application.
+Web URLs will be opened in the system's standard web browser.
+Application-specific URLs will open in the respective application.

 ## Shutdown

 * **void initiateExitIfPossible(int exitCode)**

-	Tries to shutdown the application with the supplied exit code.
+	Tries to shutdown the application with the given exit code.

-	This function does nothing on mobile operating systems that do not allow the app to exit on its own.
+	Does nothing on Android.